-- I don't know about you, but I don't want people staring at me and my family in our swim suits as they drive by.
-Okay, maybe not staring... but, I like the sense of privacy that the location allows.
+- I don't know about you, but I don't want people staring at me and my family in our swimsuits as they drive by.
+Okay, maybe not staring, but I like the sense of privacy this location allows.

-- It's free & open to the public!
+- It's free and open to the public!

 Step 4: Follow the map to the hidden treasure

-As I had previously mentioned, Little Wolf Beach is not along the main roadway, but rather about about a half-mile off Main Street.
-For detailed instructions on how to get there from just about any direction, simply use the map above, or follow this link for turn by turn directions.
+As I previously mentioned, Little Wolf Beach is not along the main roadway, but rather about about a half mile off of Main Street.
+For detailed instructions on how to get there from just about any direction, simply use the map above, or follow this link for turn-by-turn directions.